AdarshJyothi/Retrieval-Augmented-Generation-with-Constitution-of-India/README.md

 The project explores the possibility of Retrieval-Augmented Generation (RAG) applied to the Constitution of India, by combining traditional information retrieval with modern language models.
-It demonstrates how raw constitutional text can be extracted, cleaned, chunked, embedded, and stored in a vector index, enabling accurate, citation-grounded answers to user queries.
-This work aims to serve as a foundation for legal and policy assistants, exam preparation tools, and broader applications in structured document retrieval.
+It demonstrates how raw constitutional text is extracted using PyMuPDF, cleaned and segmented with spaCy into sentence/section-aware chunks, then embedded with SentenceTransformers (multi-qa-mpnet-base-dot-v1).
+These embeddings are stored as PyTorch tensors and searched via CUDA-accelerated similarity operations.
+For generation, the system employs google/gemma-2b-it through Hugging Face Transformers with bitsandbytes 4-bit quantization, enabling efficient inference on limited GPU resources.
+Together, this pipeline produces accurate, citation-grounded answers to user queries.
+The work aims to serve as a foundation for legal and policy assistants, exam preparation tools, and broader applications in structured document retrieval.

 The work is still in progress, will be uploading the whole pipeline soon ...